 So I discover once more a happy circumstance: this journey into the unknown is already explicitly divided into an organic wholistic bit, which continues to be animated and determined by my agency; and an entirely mechanistic bit, which has been defined and refined by medical engineering down into the microscopic details.
 This has been necessary in this crisis, and because I trust now the medical profession to be working in my interests, I have nothing to fear.

 None of this though this has absolutely anything to do with any differences in my parents’ opinions about health, nor any conflicts they may have endured about how my sickliness were to be managed when I was a child, and made no difference to how they cared for me.
 It is simply a reflection of the balance of reason that they struck together.
 No more, no less.

-I never really did feel any kind doctrinal conflict between physiologists working out what is by nature going on in my body to keep so assiduously this disease at arm’s length, and clinicians keen to do something more to alleviate suffering and postpone demise a little bit further.
+I never really felt any kind of doctrinal conflict between physiologists working out what is by nature going on in my body to keep so assiduously this disease at arm’s length, and clinicians keen to do something more to alleviate suffering and postpone demise a little bit further.

 For the moment the two processes are working intelligently side by side, fully integrated with each other, neither claiming priority, nor perhaps claiming to be separate process, governed only by my native powers of healing, lying in the comfort of an acute cancer ward at the Western General Hospital full of many other troubled souls battling our demons, chasing down the important answers to the big questions before it becomes too late, wandering restlessly and confused, working out where we are, how we got here, finding respite from the pain, drifting with the morphine into peace, meditating reflecting healing, or maybe just looking to get a good night’s rest.